adriankon89/horse-construction/README.md

 # horse-construction
-It's a journal of my way how I learn Symfony
+It's a project to learn how to use a Symfony framework